Individuals can apply for their own check.

 Where an organisation has initiated an application on behalf of a person, the individual and the requesting organisation will be notified of the outcome of a check by email.

-If an individual has had a Working with Children Check, they can inspect their record.
+If you have a Working with Children Check, you can inspect your record.

 Organisations can confirm whether a person has a valid check by logging on to their organisation portal and performing a person search.